BeatriceVaienti/dsml_project/README.md

 ```bash
 python scripts/predict_ensemble.py --meta_model [lgb|nn]
 ```
-NB: in the script, remember to update the latest hidden size used in the neural networks.
+NB: When using the script, remember to update the latest hidden size used in the neural networks.